5 Strategies For Saving Money At The Eye Doctor

 2. Purchase Vision Insurance

-These plans are designed to reduce your out-of-pocket costs for preventive care, routine services, and certain procedures.
+These plans are designed to reduce your out-of-pocket costs for preventive care, routine services, and specific procedures.
 They can even save you money on glasses.
-Vision insurance is beneficial to everyone but can be especially important for those who wear glasses or contacts, want access to a large network of providers, and currently have a high deductible from an employer insurance plan.
+Vision insurance is beneficial to everyone but can be especially important for those who wear glasses or contacts, want access to an extensive network of providers, and currently have a high deductible from an employer insurance plan.